Allergy Shots Vs. Allergy Drops

 2. How effective are allergy injections?

 Significant relief can be expected.
-The most common causes of a poor result are irregularity in taking allergy injections or the failure to rid the household environment of allergens such as animals or dust.
+Timing is important, that is why we recommend weekly injections for consistency.
+The most common causes of a poor result are irregularity in receiving allergy injections or the failure to rid the household environment of allergens such as animals or dust.

 3. Can reactions occur on allergy injections?